Rosjke Hasseldine: Career

 Hasseldine was born and raised in New Zealand by Dutch immigrants and started her career as an elementary school teacher in Christchurch, and earned a Bachelor of Education from the University of Canterbury.
 Hasseldine moved to Bloomington, Indiana in 1993 and earned her M.S. in Counseling and Counselor Education from Indiana University Bloomington in 1997.
 Since 1998 she has been an accredited member of the British Association for Counselling and Psychotherapy.
 After shifting to the U.K. she set up a counselling practice specializing in women and mothers and daughters, seeing them individually or as a mother-daughter couple.
-She worked as a counsellor for Nottingham Trent University between 1998-2001.
+She worked as a counsellor for Nottingham Trent University between 1998 and 2001.
 Her first book The Silent Female Scream was published in 2007 and cited in Melissa Shani Brown's doctoral research on silence.

 In 2011, Hasseldine returned to the U.S. where her second book The Mother-Daughter Puzzle: A new generational understanding of the mother-daughter relationship was published in 2017.
-Gillian Alban’s review in Journal of the Motherhood Initiative concludes that until the primal relationship between mother and daughter is investigated, the problems facing women in the world will remain unsolved, writing: “Hasseldine makes no concessions to traditional gender perceptions that silence women and their emotional needs.
+Gillian Alban's review in Journal of the Motherhood Initiative concludes that until the primal relationship between mother and daughter is investigated, the problems facing women in the world will remain unsolved, writing: “Hasseldine makes no concessions to traditional gender perceptions that silence women and their emotional needs.
 Nor does she tolerate the general mother blame that permeates our societies, placing the new generation’s needs over the wholeness and completeness of those who have gone before and suffered.
 She asserts that the relationships between mothers and daughters are entirely central to a healthy life not only for women but for society as a whole.”
 In 2017 Hasseldine taught the Women in Leadership course as an adjunct professor at Paul College of Business & Economics at the University of New Hampshire and also founded Mother-Daughter Coaching International to provide training and resources for mental health professionals and relationship coaches on how to heal mother-daughter conflict and trauma.
 Her therapeutic approach in dealing with mother-daughter intergenerational trauma is grounded on the mother-daughter bond being a unique relationship, distinct from other parent-child relationships, and by neuroscience research using brain imaging that supports mothers and daughters being wired for connection.
 Hasseldine has published in professional psychotherapy journals and spoken at several conferences including side events of the United Nations' 61st and 62nd Commissions on the Status of Women and family therapy conferences on the causes of mother-daughter conflict.